LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

     :align: center

 This graph highlighted a different level - the level of nodes that operates on the whole rule body (this level was also present in the previous example, but it was meaningless since there was only one body relation).
 So how do those nodes process their inputs - values from body relations?
-They concatenate those values.
+They aggregate those values.

-The concatenation is the summation by default, but it can be adjusted.
+The aggregation is the summation by default, but it can be adjusted.
 So, for example, the value of the leftmost magenta node will be calculated as follow (again, without any activation functions):

 .. code-block::